 James writes such a varied cast of hitmen, gangsters and politicians, black, white, women, men, gay and straight, CIA agents and bystanders, real people and composite characters – all caught up in events beyond their comprehension and control.
-The book even had its own soundtrack, as I found myself humming this as I read:
+The book even had its own soundtrack, as I found myself humming Gun Fever by the Valentines as I read.

 Another couple of books I really enjoyed this year were a pair of incredibly accomplished debut novels: Paul McVeigh’s The Good Son and Our Endless Numbered Days by Claire Fuller.
 Both feature teenage protagonists dealing with the uneasy reactions of their elders to the politics of the 1970s: McVeigh’s Mickey trying to be a good boy for his Ma in Belfast and Fuller’s shy girl Peggy fleeing London with her survivalist father.
 Both books have been garlanded with awards, Claire Fuller being awarded the Desmond Elliott Prize for debut fiction and Paul McVeigh winning the Polari Prize.
 I look forward to seeing what comes next from these talented writers.

 I wanted to read 40 books this year and almost got there with 39.
 Perhaps this milestone would have been reached without starting a biography of Alan Turing in December which it was impossible to sail through, but no regrets.
 It proved worth lingering over.

 - W.Somerset Maugham Christmas Holiday

 - Marlon James A Brief History of Seven Killings